-First, he focuses in both federal and state court.
-Typically, these disputes are contract-based and also involve system failure analysis, manufacturing and/or processing defects, external environmental issues, financial disputes, creditors' rights, and other matters typically involving multiple experts.
-Mr. Hug’s more recent experiences include software/hardware installation and maintenance contracts, manufacturing defects, boiler design and installation, wastewater treatment plant disputes, foreclosure, and lender liability defense.
+Mr. Hug represents various entities, including municipalities, utilities, and private companies, in business disputes, with a focus on contract-related matters.
+He is particularly experienced at handling matters which involve system failure analysis, manufacturing and/or processing defects, environmental issues, financial disputes, and creditors' rights.
+Mr. Hug’s cases typically involve the coordination of multiple experts.
+His most recent experiences include software/hardware installation and maintenance contracts, manufacturing defects, boiler design and installation, wastewater treatment plant disputes, foreclosure, and lender liability defense.